davnpsh/valhalla/README.md

 The Ansible playbook was run with Python 3.12.3 and the [ansible-10.0.1](https://pypi.org/project/ansible/) community package.
 Install Python in your local machine, clone this repository and change directory to `./ansible`.

-Inspect the folders and look for `[...].example[...]` files because they have environment variables that need values for the playbook to run.
+Inspect the directories and look for `[...].example[...]` files because they have environment variables that need values for the playbook to run.

 Create a Python virtual env. and install `ansible`: